EgonHoff/Weather-APP/README.md

 ## `fetch_weather.dart`

 Returns the API response from WeatherAPI, which is then decoded and handled using the models.
 It accepts either the city name or latitude and longitude, depending on the provided argument.

+# Global Controller

+## `global_controller.dart`

+Using the GetX dependency for state management, the global controller handles all the project logic.
+It is responsible for acquiring, processing, and updating data using reactive variables and `Obx` for the UI.